 Graduate degrees are granted monthly.
 Commencement ceremonies are held in May and December.
-Graduation requirements must be completed to participate in commencement unless approved by the vice provost.
+Graduation requirements must be completed to participate in commencement unless approved by the VPAA for Professional and Graduate Studies.

 ONLINE LEARNING POLICIES

 Policies and procedures for graduate programs administered online are typically found in each program's student handbook.
 Questions related to graduate online policies and procedures should be directed to the specific graduate program office.